 I got laid off again — why me?

 No wonder these questions make us feel bad.
 This kind of self-talk makes us believe that life is unfair and that we’re powerless in face of those circumstances.
-And while there are times when this is partly true, asking Why me? is never a helpful way to react.
+And while there are times when this is partly true, asking yourself Why me? is never a helpful way to react and is one of the thoughts that cause anxiety.

 When thoughts like those come up, it’s hard to simply stop them.
 (After all, noticing them in the first place is damn hard!)
 Instead, we need to focus on what we can control.
 While we don’t have immediate control over other people’s actions and our life circumstances, we can control our own actions.
 And that’s why we need to ask ourselves: What can I do about the problem?

-The goal is to get out of our head and take action instead of remaining in a downward spiral of negative, repetitive thoughts.
+The goal is to get out of our head and take action instead of remaining in a downward spiral of negative, repetitive thoughts that cause anxiety.
 Taking even a small step can make a big difference — and it can influence both our situation and our mindset.

 Sometimes though, there’s nothing that we can do and no one to help us.
 In short, we see no way out.
 In this case, it’s probably time to shift our perspective.
 One question to do just that: Will this matter in a year from now?